 The journal is delivered to North America by accelerated surface post (a.s.p.) and subscribers there can expect to receive their copies within two weeks of British publication.
+Second class postage paid at New York, NY.
+Postmaster, send address corrections to British Journal for the History of Science, c/o Expediters of the Printed Word Ltd, 515 Madison Avenue, New York, NY 10022.
 Current issues for the Indian Sub-Continent, Australasia and the Far East are sent by air to regional distribution points from where they are forwarded to subscribers by surface mail.
-Any back numbers are normally despatched by surface to all regions, except North America, where they are sent by a.s.p., and India, where they
+Any back numbers are normally despatched by surface to all regions, except North America, where they are sent by a.s.p., and India, where they are sent by air freight.